blabosoft/blabosoft_web/docs/_drafts/queue-sql-server.md

 ## Summary

 We implemented a simple queue operation where the pop method is atomic and efficient.
-We achieved that using common table expression with update which returns data combined in one statement.